Celtis laevigata

 Characteristics:

-The netleaf hackberry is a deciduous tree with an alternate, deltoid leaf arrangement.
-The leaves are about 1 to 3 inches long with a smooth margin.
+The netleaf hackberry is a deciduous tree with alternate arrangement of leaves.
+The leaves deltoid in shape, about 1 to 3 inches long, with an oblique base and a smooth margin.
+Leaves veins are markedly reticulated and pubescent.

 Compound: Cel lae ret